ComplexOrganizationOfLivingMatter/LimeSeg_Pipeline/LimeSegTutorial.md

 ### Load results

-If you have to leave and you have not finish the salivary gland, you can always save your work and start over the next day.
+If you have to leave and you have not finish processing the salivary gland, you can always save your work and start over the next day.
 You only need to load the ROI you previously saved:
 1. Open a ROI Manager.
 2. 'Roi Manager -> More -> Open...'